-At the beginning and end of the session, participants will receive free pulmonary function screenings to measure lung capacity.
+Along with weekly class and group discussion, course participants receive health screenings.
+At the beginning and end of the session, free pulmonary function screenings to measure lung capacity are offered.
 "Once a person stops smoking, he or she will see a decrease in coughing and shortness of breath," says Bennett.
+The technology for the lung screening was obtained with a grant through The Alton Foundation.